 Texas Pharmacy Technician Schools

 Listed below are schools offering Pharmacy Technician programs in TX.
-As a general rule, you should request information from more than one school during the course of your research as there are important differences between the training programs offered in each school i.e: cost, admissions requirements, courses and curriculums as well as starting dates:
+As a general rule, you should request information from more than one school during the course of your research as there are important differences between the training programs offered in each school i.e: cost, admissions requirements, courses and curriculum as well as starting dates.

 Amarillo College P.O.
 Box 447 Amarillo, TX 79178 Phone: (806) 356-3655